Legacy tokens are an old method of generating tokens for testing and development.

 Though we recommend that all legacy custom integrations should migrate to Slack apps, we also understand that some will still need to maintain older integrations.
 This section contains any information about using legacy tokens that is specific to the legacy implementation.

-Use this tool to generate legacy tokens.
+Use this tool to generate legacy tokens, if you must.

 Legacy tokens are just for you.
 Never share legacy tokens with other users or applications.
 Do not publish Legacy tokens in public code repositories.
 Review token safety tips.